Maturing compost in pallet bin.

 1. You have to compost on bare earth

-Some guides tell you that you need to create compost on bare earth so worms and bacteria can access the compost.
-While this may help, bacteria will always find their way into your compost, and worms seem to do a pretty good job of it too.
-I’ve composted in plastic dustbins, in small boxes and in an insulated compost bin – none of them were on bare earth, and they all produced compost.
+Some guides insist you need bare earth so worms and bacteria can access the pile.
+While it may help, bacteria will always find their way in.
+I’ve composted in plastic dustbins, small boxes and an insulated bin — none on bare earth — and all produced good compost.

 2. It’s essential to turn your compost